salsify/goldiloader/README.md

 * `third`
 * `forth`
 * `fifth`
+* `forty_two` (one of the hidden gems in Rails 4.1)
 * `last`
 * `size`
 * `ids_reader`
 * `empty?`
 * `exists?`

-This can cause problems for certain usage patterns since we're no longer specifying eager loads:
+This can cause problems for certain usage patterns if we're no longer specifying eager loads:

 ```
 > blogs = Blogs.limit(5).to_a